dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 });
 {% endhighlight %}

-Although this gives the static types information in some places, there are still a lot of variables which are typed as `any` here.
+Although this gives static types information in some places, there are still a lot of variables which are typed as `any` here.
 Most troubles are caused by the fact that we don't have any information about the variables injected into `this` by Meteor, such as data from the route controller or the parent template.
-For exampke, the compiler would accept `this.someUndefinedVar.whateverNonexistentProperty` just as it accepts `this.user.isAdmin`.
+For example, the compiler would accept `this.someUndefinedVar.whateverNonexistentProperty` just as it accepts `this.user.isAdmin`.

 With `dataflows:typescript-utils`, you can write templates, methods and route controllers in a safer and, arguably, more elegant way.
 To write template code, we start by defining the types for the injected data: